-We will disable access to TINYpulse over Transport Layer Security (TLS) 1.0 and 1.1 in October 2019 to align with security best practices.
+We will remove access to TINYpulse over Transport Layer Security (TLS) 1.0 and 1.1 in October 2019 to align with security best practices.

 Most of you will not be affected since you are already using clients that support TLS 1.2.
 However, if you are using an outdated browser, then you might want to upgrade your browser.

 What is TLS?

 TLS, or Transport Layer Security, is a protocol that secures data transmitted between two applications.
 It is the standard security protocol used by all major browsers and other applications that require secure data transmission.

 Starting in October 2019, TINYpulse will refuse all connections over TLS 1.0 and 1.1.
 Only connections over TLS 1.2 will be accepted when you try to log in to the web app.

 How will this impact me?

 For most users, this will have no visible impact if you are using the latest version of your browser.

 TLS 1.0 and 1.1 are outdated versions of the TLS protocol.
 By restricting access to TLS 1.2, we are aligning with security best practices to protect against any vulnerabilities that may arise in these outdated protocols.